Australia to chart course out of coronavirus crisis after lockdowns buy time

 “What is clear about the way that countries are responding to this virus is that there is no clear, right answer.
 There are lots of potential paths.”

-Australia has nearly 6,000 confirmed coronavirus cases and its death toll rose to 46 on Tuesday after five more people died overnight, including two passengers from Carnival Corp’s Ruby Princess cruise liner, which is docked south of Sydney.
+Australia has nearly 6,000 confirmed coronavirus cases and its death toll rose to 46 on Tuesday after five more people died overnight, including two passengers from Carnival Corp’s (CCL.N) Ruby Princess cruise liner, which is docked south of Sydney.

 Prime Minister Scott Morrison said that while the government would be guided by medical advice, he would not support policies that would extend the health crisis to a point where it would irreparably damage the economy.